Study in UK

-The medical courses that are offered by medical colleges or universities must have a duration of 54 months.
+The medical courses that are offered by foreign medical colleges or universities must have a duration of 54 months.
 These 54 months must consist of theory and practical classes.
-Moreover, any course that is offered by the medical colleges that doesn’t have a duration of 54 months is considered invalid by the National Medical Council.
+Moreover, any medical course that is offered by a foreign medical college that doesn’t have a duration of 54 months is considered invalid by the National Medical Council.
 So, it is advised to check the duration of the medical course before enrolling to avoid disqualification from practising in India.

 Students who complete the 54 months of education are also required to complete a 12-month internship.
 In this internship, the candidate is required to practice in local clinical settings and obtain working experience.
 This ensures that the student is competent enough to practice the theoretical knowledge.